billsix/programmingFromTheGroundUp/docs/source/functions.rst

 variable in order to send a pointer to it.

-Basically, what the program does is start with the base number, and store it both as the multiplier (stored in FIXMEAMPebx;) and the current value (stored in -4(%ebp)).
-It also has the power stored in FIXMEAMPecx;
+Basically, what the program does is start with the base number, and store it both as the multiplier (stored in %ebx;) and the current value (stored in -4(%ebp)).
+It also has the power stored in %ecx;
-It then continually multiplies the current value by the multiplier, decreases the power, and leaves the loop if the power (in FIXMEAMPecx;) gets down to 1.
+It then continually multiplies the current value by the multiplier, decreases the power, and leaves the loop if the power (in %ecx;) gets down to 1.

 By now, you should be able to go through the program without help.
 The